photograph

 © Phil Harding 2008.

 Note.
-A printed copy is held by the Wiener Library.
+A printed copy of 'Escaping the Holocaust' is held by the Wiener Holocaust Library.

 Farewell message from Rolf